elucherini/beacube/README.md

 Note: The above command requires setcap to be installed, it can be installed using the following:
 => apt: >sudo apt-get install libcap2-bin
 => yum: >su -c \'yum install libcap2-bin\'

+Note: some warnings appear on linux but it should works fine

 ### Multiple Adapters ###
 hci0 is used by default to override set the NOBLE_HCI_DEVICE_ID environment variable to the interface number.